“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

-Picture this: You’re struggling with addiction and looking for a reputable rehab center to start your road to recovery and long-term sobriety.
+Picture this: You’re struggling with drug addiction and looking for a reputable rehab center to start your road to substance abuse recovery and long-term sobriety.

 However, before you know it, you’re getting high with your roommates at that exact rehab that was supposed to help you get clean.